 Candidates from non-member schools will be able to register on site and enter the event after 11 am for a $20.00 fee (cash only).
-If you have questions please contact Sharon Givler, Lebanon Valley College Career Services, 717-867-6237 or email@example.com.
+If you have questions please contact Sharon Givler, Lebanon Valley College Center for Career Development, 717-867-6237 or firstname.lastname@example.org.

 All candidates should dress professionally and bring plenty of résumés to distribute to employers.
 Candidates are strongly encouraged to arrive by 1 pm for the best chance of meeting with all school districts of interest.

 IMPORTANT NOTICE: Please read and follow the Parking Instructions provided.